Nkemjikanma/t-w3/README.md

-## T-ENS
+## T-W3

-> A vary simple CLI tool that serves as an entry way to Web3 and ENS right from your terminal
+> A vary simple CLI tool that serves as an entry way to Web3 right from your terminal

 ## Installation